-Choices include:

-Inspiration for Rising Star Scouts Scout Promise Scout Code Scout Motto Scout Spirit

-Crew Time (approximately 5 minutes)

-The purpose of the Crew Time portion of the meeting should be explained to Scouts.
+Choices include: Inspiration for Rising Star Scouts Scout Promise Scout Code Scout Motto Scout Spirit Crew Time (approximately 5 minutes) The purpose of the Crew Time portion of the meeting should be explained to Scouts.
 The Crew Time portion of the meeting is for Crews to get together and discuss Crew information and activities such as camping trips or which Challenges can be accomplished together.
 Crews during Crew Time may also play Crew-building games.
+Scouts can continue breaking up into Crews, Crews consist of 7-8 Scouts.
 Snack Time (approximately 5 min.)
 Scouts can enjoy a healthy snack during this time.

-Activity Buffet (approximately 35-40 minutes)

-The purpose of the Activity Buffet portion of the meeting should be explained to Scouts.
+Activity Buffet (approximately 35-40 minutes) The purpose of the Activity Buffet portion of the meeting should be explained to Scouts.